-Novell[®] ClientTM software is integrated with Windows.
+Novell[®] Client[TM] software is integrated with Windows.
 Features are integrated into standard Windows interfaces such as My Computer, Network Neighborhood, Control Panel, and the N icon in the system tray.

-Instructions on performing common client tasks are provided under the N menu:
+Instructions for performing common client tasks are provided under the N menu:

-- 1 Right-click the N icon. - 2 Select Novell Client Help > Novell Client User Guide.
+- 1 Right-click the N icon. - 2 Click Novell Client Help > Novell Client User Guide.